Roblox-Thot/VapeV4ThotModForRoblox/README.txt

 Changes:
 Addes FPS toggle
-Removes vxpe.xyz from auto toxic as it's tagged
-Change CPS slider to a normal one (So its not random any more) Removed "whitelisted" wich makes it so you can't attack some people Added reply to someone using the default death msg on Vape/this (I dont care your gaming chair, I care about how you are bad at cheating L NAMEHERE)
+Removes vxpe.xyz from auto toxic as it's tagged Anticheat Bypass Animation is set to the floss by default Change CPS slider to a normal one (So its not random any more) Removed "whitelisted" wich makes it so you can't attack some people Added reply to someone using the default death msg on Vape/this (I dont care your gaming chair, I care about how you are bad at cheating L NAMEHERE)